Download the app to find the best colleges for you

 • Physics is primarily based on formulas and their application in numerical problems.
 So if you have formulas revised, and understand the relationship between the elements of the formula then solving MCQs becomes easier.

-Question-based revisions: For practicing a particular chapter or topic or unit from Physics or Chemistry, you can choose 45-50 random MCQs according to the exam pattern in that chapter and solve them within a time frame of 45 minutes.
+Question-based revisions: For practising a particular chapter or topic or unit from Physics or Chemistry, you can choose 45-50 random MCQs according to the exam pattern in that chapter and solve them within a time frame of 45 minutes.
 For Biology revision, you can choose the same strategy and repeat them for all the subjects.

-Comprehensive revision: Once you are done with question-based revisions, you can move ahead with comprehensive revision from respective NCERT books and modules along with notes that you prepared during the early stages of NEET exam preparation.
+Comprehensive revision: Once you are done with question-based revisions, you can move ahead with comprehensive revision from respective NCERT Books and modules along with notes that you prepared during the early stages of NEET Exam Preparation.
 You can condense all the important points in a page or notes and prepare diagrams that will help you go through them regularly in the last week if required.

-NEET 2023 Last Month Preparation Tips:
+NEET 2024 Last Month Preparation Tips:

-Revision Notes
+Revision notes

 With less than 30 days left for preparation, now is the time to open your notes and study the revision points you had marked for the last minute study.
 Revising through your notes will be simpler than studying from the syllabus books as it will take less time and you will be able to cover the entire syllabus thoroughly.